kteare/atom_to_newsletter/README.md

 2. **Markdown Files**:
    - `newsletter.md`: Full newsletter with article summaries organized by category
-   - `reading_list.md`: Simple list of article titles and links
+   - `reading_list.md`: Simple list of article titles and links, organized by category

 3. **HTML Files**:
    - `newsletter.html`: HTML version of the newsletter, ready to view in a browser